dishdesigner/code-refactor/README.md

 * Nothing was used in the project code beyond pure HTML 5 and CSS 3.
 Photoshop was used to reduce the placed image resolutions to optimize page download size.
 * The challenge here was to refactor the markup without making any functional changes to the page whatsoever.
 * The next step in the evolution of the Horiseon website would be to address its lack of responsiveness to varying screen sizes.

 ---

+## Notes about Alt tags

+* The acceptance criteria of this assignment indicated that Alt tags needed to be added to images on the web page to improve the page accessibility.
+Because they were stated criteria, the Alt tags were added.
+* However, testing was also carried out using screen reading software to really understand how a disabled person might listen to the page being read out loud.
+You can hear the audio recordings before and after here.
+* <mark>It is recommended, based on that audio, that ALL THE ALT TAGS ON THE PAGE BE REMOVED AND LEFT BLANK!</mark> (alt="")
+* Screen readers actually do a better job of reading the web page content cleanly in this case because all of the images are merely decorative and do nothing to further clarify the text content.
+They only serve to trip the screen reader up while moving in and out of figures in a seemingly random order.

+---